Despite the admonitions of the smiley old ladies in the grocery store to “Enjoy every moment!” the reality is that motherhood is hard.

 “I haven’t slept in days, but I’ll be darned if this isn’t going to be a Pinterest-worthy birthday party!”

-And trust me, life is much better here in the no-zone.
-You’ll be best suited to take care of family when you take care of yourself.
+And remember this: You’ll be best suited to take care of family when you take care of yourself.

 Household duties typically fall into 3 categories: